Scientific Name

 Origin

-×Graptoveria 'Opalina' is a hybrid that results from a cross between Graptopetalum amethystinum and Echeveria colorata.
-It was created by Robert Grim, a succulent enthusiast and breeder from California, United States.
+×Graptoveria 'Opalina' is a hybrid created by Robert Grim, a succulent enthusiast and breeder from California, United States, and results from a cross between Graptopetalum amethystinum and Echeveria colorata.
 The name was first published in the Cactus and Succulent Journal in 1988.

 Description

-×Graptoveria 'Opalina' is a lovely succulent that forms compact, short-stemmed rosettes of pale blue-green leaves with a hint of pink tones on the tips and margins when grown in full sun, reminding of the shifting colors of opal.
+×Graptoveria 'Opalina' is a lovely succulent that forms compact, short-stemmed rosettes of pale blue-green leaves with a hint of pink tones on the tips and margins when grown in full sun, reminiscent of the shifting colors of opals.
 The rosettes can grow up to 6 inches (15 cm) in diameter and produce offsets at the base, forming a compact clump over time.
-The leaves are fleshy, smooth, somewhat upright, and have a thick, waxy coating, giving them a powdery finish.
+The leaves are fleshy, smooth, somewhat upright, and have a thick, waxy coating that gives them a powdery finish.

-In late spring, the rosettes produce slender, branched inflorescences bearing clusters of yellow flowers with a pink hue.
+In late spring, ×Graptoveria 'Opalina' produces slender, branched inflorescences that bear clusters of yellow flowers with a pink hue.

 The rules for caring for Graptopetalum are similar to those for most succulents.
 Container-bound plants thrive in a mixture of peat, sand, or other grit, topsoil, and compost.
-Full sun is the best situation, but they will grow in partial sun with slightly rangy results.
+Full sun is ideal, but they will grow in partial sun with slightly rangy results.

 Graptopetalums need excellent drainage and moderate water.
 You can tell when to water by sticking your finger in the soil.
-Water if the soil is dry several inches down or the fleshy leaves look shriveled.
-Overwatering causes root rots, and the plant can get several pest infestations.
+Water if the soil is dry several inches down, or the fleshy leaves look shriveled.
+Overwatering causes root rot, and the plant can also attract several pest infestations.

 Graptopetalums are generally easily propagated by seeds, leaf cuttings, or offsets.
-Any rosette that breaks off has the potential to root and start a new plant.
+Any rosette that breaks off can root and form a new plant.
 Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
 The new plant feeds off the leaf until it shrivels and falls off.
 The new little ghost plant had rooted and sprouted new leaves by then.

 See more at How to Grow and Care for Graptopetalum.